nih-cfde/training-and-engagement/docs/General-Tools/Snakemake/snakemake_2.md

         shell:

             # for single line commands
-            # command must be enclosed in quotes
+            # command must be enclosed in single quotes - "
             "command"
     ```